dpraj007/dpraj007/README.md

 ### 🤝 Let's Connect

-Feel free to reach out if you want to collaborate on any projects or just want to connect.
+Feel free to reach out if you want to collaborate on projects or discuss AI innovations.
+Located in Brooklyn, New York.

 ---

-*"Exploring the intersection of AI, automation, and real-world applications to transform industries."*
+*"Transforming industries through AI innovation and intelligent automation"*